STAY UP TO DATE

 Dr Roanna Lobo is currently the Research Fellow for the SiREN project and has been a researcher within the CERIPH at Curtin University and a Lecturer in the School of Public Health since 2004.
 In 2007, Roanna was awarded a 3-year health promotion research training scholarship from Healthway.
 She completed her PhD in 2012: an evaluation framework for peer-based youth programs.
 The research contributed to the currently limited theoretical understanding of why peer-based health promotion programs are effective in high risk youth populations.
 The project identified and developed suitable evaluation parameters and tools for measuring the success of peer-based programs.
 The research formed part of the My-Peer Project.

 Gemma has worked within health services and across large organisations in the resources, tertiary and not-for-profit sectors for the past 15 years.
 Involved in teams securing successful grants of more than 1.5 million dollars of research and practice funding, Gemma has undertaken a range of health promotion roles from managing state-wide mass-media campaigns, implementing education programs in prisons and supporting organisations to evaluate interventions.
-Gemma is currently Course Coordinator for postgraduate health promotion, Lecturer in the School of Public Health and Research Fellow with CERIPH at Curtin University where Gemma is currently completing a PhD.
+Gemma is currently Course Coordinator for postgraduate health promotion, Lecturer in the School of Public Health and Research Fellow with CERIPH at Curtin University.
 Gemma is the current national President for The Australian Health Promotion Association.

 Dr Jonathan Hallett